danielharrell/open-eyes-lect-2017-18/Open.md

 Nor are these the only such states of being.
 Think of how we say our eyes are open, to mean we are awake.
 But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
-Calling our eyes "open" may be figurative, but it captures how we seem to see through our eyes, to a whole world outside us---as if our eyes were open, even transparent.
+To use the word for our eyes may be figurative, but it captures how we seem to see through our eyes, to a whole world outside us---as if our eyes were open, even transparent.
 To ask about the meaning of "open", then,